Hellestyle/teletracksignalingserver/README.md

 # teletracksignalingserver
-.NET Signaling server for Teletrack
+.NET Signaling server for Teletrack Project.
+Made for WebRTC